maxim5/hyper-engine/hyperengine/examples/README.md

  - [**LSTM to classify MNIST digits**](3_1_lstm_mnist.py):
  recurrent neural networks can process images too.
 Let's see if it can get to 99% with right hyper-parameters.
  - [**RNN to detect SMS spam**](3_2_rnn_sms_spam_detector.py):
- solving a simple NLP problem with RNN.
+ solving a simple NLP problem with different types of RNN.
  This example shows how hyper-parameters can be used in data processing.